."Skutler" Motorsports,

 .

-After the meeting, as I exited the building, I noticed a late model Mercedes coupe parked conspicuously right in front of the showroom's entrance; it was highly customized and had a Skutler Motorsports decal running across the top of the windshield.
+At the conclusion of the meeting, as I exited the building, I noticed a late model Mercedes parked conspicuously in front of the showroom; it was highly customized and had a Skutler Motorsports decal running across the top of the windshield.

 .

-The car was a stunning example of tasteful customization; it was apparent, whoever the owner was had put lots of thought into it and spared no expense.
-I noted the Mercedes athletic stance could have only been achieved by extensive suspension modifications and the twenty inch P Zero tires on which it sat had an average life of six months under the best of conditions and the cost of each tire exceeded that of the average local mortgage payment.
-The attention to detail by the car's owner was quite apparent; the aftermarket European wheels had been matched to the paint scheme and the Mercedes emblems had been shaved for a streamlining effect.
+The Mercedes was a stunning example of tasteful customization; it was apparent, the owner put lots of thought into it and had spared no expense.
+I noted the Mercedes athletic stance could have only been achieved by extensive suspension modifications and the twenty inch P Zeros on which it sat had an average life expectancy of six months under the best conditions and the cost of each tire exceeded that of the average local mortgage payment.
+The aftermarket European wheels had been matched to the metallic silver paint scheme and the Mercedes emblems shaved for a streamlining effect.
 The eye-catching sedan sparkled brightly in the midday sun.

 .

-I noted the dreary Skutler showroom was lacking the attention to detail that had been bestowed upon the Mercedes.
-I later learned the Mercedes belonged to the owner of the shop.
+I noted the dreary Skutler showroom lacked the very attention to detail that had been bestowed on the Mercedes.
+I later discovered the Mercedes belonged to the owner of the shop.

 .